What is Sustainable Arts Wales?

 We will set 10-year objectives for the arts sector such as:

-• achieving zero carbon in production - and work with the principle of 'insetting' not offsetting
+• achieving net zero carbon in production - and offering guidance on the principle of 'insetting' not offsetting

 • meeting circular economy principles with zero waste to landfill